 The financial crisis caused a deep depression the effects of which lasted well into the 1840s.
 Although its impact was felt throughout the young nation, the South and more specifically the Cotton Belt was dealt the worst blow.

 In 1840 the incumbent president of the United States was Martin Van Buren, a Democrat from New York.
-He had been vice president under Andrew Jackson of whom David Dobbs had been a devotee from the time when he began his career as a lowly 3rd Lieutenant in Blackshear’s Brigade supervising slaves and Creek Indians building canoes on the Tallapoosa River during the Creek war of 1814.
+He had been vice president under Andrew Jackson of whom David Dobbs had been a devotee from the time when he began his career as a lowly 3rd Lieutenant in Blackshear’s Brigade supervising slaves and friendly Indians building canoes on the Tallapoosa River during the Creek war of 1814.
 When Jackson retired, it was only natural that the Democrats that controlled Georgia would support Van Buren who became the Democratic candidate in 1836.
 He defeated several Whig opponents in the 1836 presidential election.
 However, his presidency soon eroded with his response to the Panic of 1837.
 His presidency was further marred by the costly Second Seminole War; and his refusal to admit Texas to the Union as a slave state.
 Thus, he was nicknamed “Martin Van Ruin”.

 Another reason for David Dobbs, to support Harrison was they were both veterans of the War of 1812 and the Indian Wars.
 Although some disgruntled vets tried to “swift boat” Harrison, but that’s another story.